RubyLearning/blog/content/post/2007/02/14/warmlyyours-interview.md

 ---
-title: "WarmlyYours Interview"
-author: "Satish Talim"
+author: Satish Talim
-date: 2007-02-14
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-02-14
+layout: post
+title: WarmlyYours Interview
 ---

 **Christian Billen** is the Chief Information Officer, IT Department at [WarmlyYours](http://www.warmlyyours.com/).
 Recently, I had a chance to talk to him and requested him to share some of his experiences.
 Here